The Felix Project: History

-The Felix Project was founded in July 2016, in memory of Felix Byam Shaw who died suddenly from meningitis.
-It started with a van and a depot in West London.
+The Felix Project was founded in July 2016 by Justin Byam Shaw, in memory of his teenage son Felix who died suddenly from meningitis.
+His mother, who is a trustee of the charity, said that Felix "hated the idea of poverty and deprivation, of people or animals going hungry".

+The organisation started with a van and a depot in West London.
 A new depot in North London opened in November 2017.
 In 2018, weekly food deliveries to primary schools started with Stanhope Primary School, and a green scheme for cyclists and walkers to collect and deliver food in a courier bag.

 Campaigns

 The London Evening Standard and The Independent's 2017 Christmas Appeal raised £1,049,896 for the Felix Project's Help a Hungry Child Programme to establish 'market stalls' in primary schools, to help channel surplus food from suppliers directly to those young children and their families who are in the greatest need.
 The aim is to ensure no child in any primary school supported by the charity goes hungry.

-56 Team Felix runners took part in The Big Half, London’s new half-marathon.
+56 Team Felix runners took part in The Big Half, London's new half-marathon.

 Collaboration with top London chefs aims to raise the profile of high-quality gastronomy and show the value of surplus food to encourage social inclusion.
-This includes partnering with Refettorio Felix at St Cuthbert’s Centre, a community kitchen founded by chef Massimo Bottura, and being the official charity partner for London Food Month which was attended by more than 100,000 people.
+This includes partnering with Refettorio Felix at St Cuthbert's Centre, a community kitchen founded by chef Massimo Bottura, and being the official charity partner for London Food Month which was attended by more than 100,000 people.

 Funding

 The Felix Project is funded by donations from individuals, corporate supporters and the Felix Byam Shaw Foundation.
-The Evening Standard’s Food for London campaign had The Felix Project as its flagship charity.
+The Evening Standard's Food for London campaign had The Felix Project as its flagship charity.
 Corporate sponsors donate vans, fridges and contribute to running costs.

 Crowdfunding helped raise funds for a new depot in North London.

-Department for Environment, Food & Rural Affairs awarded funding in the first round of their Food Waste Fund, which was awarded to redistribution organisations to substantially reduce food waste from businesses.
+Department for Environment, Food and Rural Affairs awarded funding in the first round of their Food Waste Fund, which was awarded to redistribution organisations to substantially reduce food waste from businesses.